Skip to main content

 Below is NZIF 2.0 implementation guidance for infrastructure.
 For approaches to achieving the asset level targets and more detailed guidance, please click on the NZIF 2.0 guide below.

-Alignment target
+Alignment targets

 Criteria underpinning alignment assessment